ewfx/aidhp-always-day1/artifacts/demo/README.md

-attached ppt which summarises he project
+attached ppt which summarizes the project, and provides a complete project overview